KCErb/hello-ruboto/training/basics/firstapp/building-ui.md

 ```

 Ta da.
 You did it!
 Now you have a working app.
 Go ahead and try it out by running `rake install start`.
 Or
-if you already did this and just want to update your app to reflect the new changes run
+if you already did this and just want to update your app to reflect the new changes run `rake update_scripts` and

-`rake update_scripts`
+restart your app.
+As long as your changes are in your ruby files then `rake_update_scripts` will update your app.

 <img src="https://raw.githubusercontent.com/KCErb/hello-ruboto/master/static/firstapp/ex1.png" alt="Tiny EditText" width="250px" />